Darkened Skye

-Darkened Skye is a third-person action-adventure video game developed by Boston Animation.
-It was released for Microsoft Windows and GameCube in North America in 2002 and the PAL regions in 2003.
+Darkened Skye is a 2002 action-adventure game developed by Boston Animation.
 The game was also packaged with Outlaw Golf.
 Its title character is a young woman named Skye who lives in a fantasy realm searching for her mother.
 She can perform magic using Skittles candies as well as use her staff as a melee weapon; her staff becomes an energy weapon when used in conjunction with the Skittles.
+The game was released for Microsoft Windows and GameCube in North America in 2002 and the PAL regions in 2003.